-GP-Probe DIN L1 has limited capabilities in comparison to GP-Probe TGE2.
-Due to its single GNSS channel, it is unable to detect a coherent spoofing attack right from the beginning, but can only identify anomalies resulting from such an attack.
+The GP-Probe DIN L1 has limited capabilities compared to the GP-Probe TGE2.
+Due to its single GNSS channel, it cannot classify interference as jamming or spoofing in real-time.
+It is also limited in detecting coherent spoofing attacks from the onset, only identifying anomalies resulting from such attacks.

-TGE2 can classify interference as either jamming or spoofing.
-DIN L1 model, on the other hand, can only detect the presence of interference and any anomalies in the GNSS signal.
+In contrast, the GP-Probe TGE2 can classify interference as either jamming or spoofing.
+The DIN L1 model, however, can only detect the presence of interference and any anomalies in the GNSS signal.

-In the picture below, you can see an example of a spoofing attack that was detected by GP-Probe DIN L1 in conjunction with GP-Cloud:
+In the image below, you can see an example of a spoofing attack detected by the GP-Probe DIN L1 in conjunction with GP-Cloud:

 Supported Classification